 - Buy goods manufactured from recycled products.

-Another way to help save on resources is to re-use.
-Reusing items is not a new science.
-The public re-use items all the time, but are probably not aware that they are doing it and of the environmental benefits that it has.
+Save on resources by re-using what you can.
+People re-use items all the time, but are probably not aware that they are doing it and of the environmental benefits that it has.

 Suggestions for re-use are:

 - Passing on clothes to relatives, friends or charity shops.

 - Selling useful items such as working electrical goods rather than disposing of them.